 So, what’s next for the ever-evolving body positivity movement?
 It boils down to responsible consumption.
 Marie Kondo your feed and be aware of what incites your poor view of the self. #EffYourBeautyStandards popularized by model Tess Holiday and #MagandangMorenx by Filipino-American actress-YouTuber Asia Jackson are examples of powerful body positivity hashtags to explore.
 Actor-comedian Celeste Barber parodies celebrity shoots with real-life reenactments.
 The Atlas of Beauty showcases real women all over the globe without any element of contrived body positivity; it presents diversity in the simplest sense.
 See how this changes your internal conversation.

 I’ve personally veered away from viewing my Instagram Explore Page, a place where it’s easy to breed insecurity and discontent, and have limited my following, prohibiting myself from following #Influencers.
 Am I proud of this fact?
 No, but it works for me.
 At the same time, beauty is so subjective that we can’t put it in a box and limit it—so no, if your daily routine calls for Papaya Soap, you do you.
 It’s easier said than done, but this is a good place to start from.

-I plead with you to link your identity to something bigger because let’s face it, when you take away the powerful hashtags, it still revolves around this emphasis: body image and analysis.
+I plead with you to link your identity to something bigger.
+Let’s face it, when you take away the powerful hashtags.
+It still revolves around this emphasis: body image and analysis.
 Coursing through life from that point of self-objectification, regardless of the intent, is such a crippling way to live—no matter what anybody else says.
 So tomorrow, I might just delete AirBrush but for now, it’s staying; we’ll eventually get there.

 Art Alexandra Lara